 - We found it hard to update the document fast enough when we had so many other demands on our time

-- We needed to always double-check that we hadn’t already got a feature suggestion (so should add a vote instead)
+- We needed to always double-check that we hadn’t already got a feature suggestion to which we should add a vote

 - Our customers didn’t know about our hard work.
-As far as they were concerned, their requests were going into an email/social media black hole, never to return.
+As far as they were concerned, their requests were going into an email black hole, never to return.

 This is where most customers thought their feature requests ended up

-After a few months trying out spreadsheets we decided to look for a better solution.
+After a few months trying to use a spreadsheet we decided to look for a better solution.
 Spreadsheets were free, but they weren’t the solution we needed.

 Trying Get Satisfaction to centralise feedback